MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Log Analytics provides a workspace environment to query logs interactively.
 You can export logs periodically to external locations such as Azure Data Explorer, or archive logs in a storage account for a less expensive storage option.
 For more information, see [Monitor usage and estimated costs in Azure Monitor](/azure/azure-monitor/usage-estimated-costs).

-#### Azure Advisor
+### Azure Advisor

 [Azure Advisor](/azure/advisor) is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 Advisor analyzes your resource configuration and usage telemetry, and recommends solutions that can help you improve cost effectiveness, performance, reliability, and security.

-Azure Advisor helps you optimize and reduce your overall Azure spending by identifying idle and underutilized resources.
+Advisor helps you optimize and reduce your overall Azure spending by identifying idle and underutilized resources.
 You can get cost recommendations from the cost tab on the Advisor dashboard.

-Although Azure Advisor doesn't offer specific recommendations for IoT services, it can provide useful recommendations for Azure infrastructure, storage, and analytics services.
+Although Advisor doesn't offer specific recommendations for IoT services, it can provide useful recommendations for Azure infrastructure, storage, and analytics services.
 For more information, see [Reduce service costs by using Azure Advisor](/azure/advisor/advisor-cost-recommendations).

 ## Next steps